The Lion and The Hare

 You can read another version of this tale in English in North Indian Notes and Queries (1894).

 This article was posted on Thursday, October 28th, 2010 at 12:35 pm and is filed under Books & Stories, Countries & Cultures, Hindi, India, Languages, Mama Lisa, Panchatantra, Recordings, Sanskrit, The Lion and The Hare.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “The Lion and the Hare – An Old Fable from India”